-DIGS 30000.
-Introduction to Computer Programming for Digital Studies MA Students.
-0 units.
+DIGS 20001/30001.
+Introduction to Computer Programming with Python.
+100 units.
+Autumn.

-DIGS 30003.
-Data Management for Linguistic, Cultural, and Historical Research.
+DIGS 20003/30003.
+Data Management for the Humanities.
 100 units.
+Autumn.

-This course introduces students to concepts and techniques related to the representation and management of digital data, with emphasis on the forms of data encountered in linguistic, cultural, and historical research.
-The following topics are covered: (1) digital character encoding using the ASCII and Unicode standards and digital typefaces (“fonts”) for displaying encoded characters; (2) the digital encoding of 2D images, 3D models, sound, and video; (3) database models and querying languages, both relational and non-relational, with attention to data-integration methods for combining and querying semi-structured and heterogeneous data; and (4) cartographic concepts (e.g., coordinate systems and map projections) and the basics of geospatial data management using Geographic Information Systems (GIS).
-DIGS 20001/30001, or an equivalent introduction to programming, is a prerequisite for this course.
-This course is offered in the Autumn.
+This course introduces concepts and techniques related to the representation and management of digital data, with emphasis on the forms of data encountered in the humanities.
+Topics covered include: (1) digital text encoding using the Unicode and XML standards, with attention to the TEI-XML tagging scheme of the Text Encoding Initiative; (2) digital typefaces (“fonts”) for displaying encoded characters; (3) digital encoding of 2D images, 3D models, sound, and video; (4) database models and querying languages (especially SQL for relational databases and SPARQL for non-relational RDF-graph databases), with attention to methods for integrating and querying the kinds of semi-structured and heterogeneous data characteristic of the humanities; (5) ontologies, the Semantic Web, and related technical standards; and (6) cartographic concepts (e.g., coordinate systems and map projections) and the basics of geospatial data management using Geographic Information Systems.
+This course has no prerequisite; i.e., prior knowledge of computer programming is not required.

-DIGS 30005.
-Data Publication for Linguistic, Cultural, and Historical Research.
+DIGS 20005/30005.
+Data Publication for the Humanities.
 100 units.
+Spring.